gregoryguillou/terraform-api/README.md

 like to see it, `Terraform power to the mass`.
 If you work with a Cloud provider or as an Ops, you might already have experienced the power of Terraform.
 You know how easy it is to build and modify change environments.
-`Lineup` provide an easy access to this work from a Command Line or via a REST API.
+`Lineup` provide an easy access to this work from the Command Line or via a REST API.
 Anybody you have granted the right to can access and benefit from your work. `Lineup` allows you to: